Pumpkin Life Cycle Worksheets (Free Printable)

 Stage Seven: Harvesting

-Once the pumpkins are fully grown, it is time to harvest them!
-You can tell when they are ready by checking the color of the skin.
 The skin should be deep orange and hard.
 Use a sharp knife or pruning shears to cut the pumpkin from the vine, being careful not to damage the skin.
 Pumpkins can be stored in a cool, dry place for several months.

-We hope you have enjoyed learning about the pumpkin growing process and also enjoy the free Pumpkin Life Cycle Printable!
+We hope you have enjoyed learning about the pumpkin growing process, and also enjoy the free Pumpkin Life Cycle Printable!